Sticktron/AhAhAh/README.md

-## Ah Ah Ah, You didn't say the magic word!
+## Ah!
+Ah!
+Ah!
+You didn't say the magic word!
 A customizable unlock error alarm inspired by that scene in Jurassic Park.

 ###Features